Try Hubstaff for 14 days

 User ratings on platforms such as Upwork, Fiverr, and Freelancer help clients judge a freelancer's skills and experience.
 Past customers give ratings based on factors like the quality of work, professionalism, and whether or not deliverables were on time.

 Other freelancers choose to put their work on their website.
 They can add reviews and samples of work they did.
-This way, people will get a good idea of the quality of work that they will get if they hire them.
+This way, people will get a good idea of the quality of work they will get if they hire them.

 Freelancers are hired to do a specific job for a client.
 The project is finished when the freelancer delivers their work and gets paid.